SavvyEngineer/-Raspberry-Pi-433-MHz-RF-FastAPI-HomeKit/README.md

 SmartRF HomeKit Bridge

-Control any cheap 433 MHz RF lights using a Raspberry Pi, FastAPI, pigpio, and Homebridge — fully Siri compatible, no cloud, no subscription, no custom hardware beyond one TX module.
+Control any cheap 433 MHz RF lights using a Raspberry Pi, FastAPI, pigpio, and Homebridge — fully Siri-enabled and 100% local.

-This project replaces a physical RF remote (e.g., GY-RC01) and exposes every button (Power, White Set, Color Change, Brightness Up/Down, etc.) as tappable buttons or switches in the Apple Home app, usable with Siri, automation, and scenes.
+This project replaces a physical RF remote (like GY-RC01) and exposes all buttons (Power, Brightness, Color Change, etc.) as Apple Home Kit accessories.

 ⸻

 ⭐ Features

-✔ Works with any 433 MHz non-rolling code light remote ✔ Fully compatible with Apple Home / Siri
+✔ Fully works with Apple Home, Siri, Automations, Scenes ✔ Web API powered by FastAPI
-✔ Web API using FastAPI
+✔ Raw RF waveform replay using pigpio
-✔ Native RF transmission using pigpio waveforms
+✔ Supports any number of buttons
-✔ Supports multiple buttons, including dimming and mode buttons ✔ Homebridge plugin configuration included
+✔ Works with FS1000A TX and XY-MK-5V RX
-✔ 100% local, private, no cloud
+✔ Fully offline — no cloud, no internet required
-✔ Uses a cheap FS1000A TX + XY-MK-5V RX
+✔ Very cheap hardware (less than €5)

 ⸻

 📦 Hardware Required

-Item	Price	Notes
+Component	Price	Notes
-Raspberry Pi (any model with GPIO)	–	Pi 3A+, 3B, 4, Zero 2 all work
+Raspberry Pi (any with GPIO)	–	Pi 3A+/3B/4/Zero 2
 433 MHz RX (XY-MK-5V)	€2	For capturing signals
 433 MHz TX (FS1000A)	€2	For transmitting signals
-17 cm wire	Free	Used as the antenna for TX
+Jumper wires	€2	Female-to-female
-Jumper wires	–	Female-to-female recommended
+17 cm wire	Free	Antenna for TX

 ⸻